omise/examples/README.md

 ### Java

-Example Java server receiving token generated using [Omise.js](https://docs.opn.ooo/omise-js) and then creating a [`Customer`](https://docs.opn.ooo/customers-api) object and charging it.
+Example Java server to receive the token generated using [Omise.js](https://docs.opn.ooo/omise-js), and then create a [`Customer`](https://docs.opn.ooo/customers-api) object and charge it.

 ### ASP.NET Web Forms

 Example ASP.NET Web Forms integration, with two pages.
-One using [Omise.js](https://docs.opn.ooo/omise-js) for a customer to enter credit card details, another to receive the form and charge the token.
+One uses [Omise.js](https://docs.opn.ooo/omise-js) for a customer to enter credit card details, and the other receives the form and charges the token.